heaphyg/mock/part-3-jquery-ajax/README.md

 ## Overview

-For this challenge, your task is add jQuery to the provided [Sinatra Shell for Simple Simon Says]( http://cl.ly/2j2l1u1b3l43) as shown in [this exciting video](http://player.vimeo.com/video/65261103).
+For this challenge, your task is add jQuery to the provided Sinatra shell for "Simple Simon Says" in the `source` direcory.
+See the final product in [this exciting video](http://player.vimeo.com/video/65261103).
 Each new color is added after the user clicks the "Click Me' button.

 ## Core